 Username

 The name you use to sign up for the application.
-This does not need to be your real name or even your email.
-By not using your email, password recovery options will be limited which prevents PHI from being available if you lose your password.
+You will be provided with a Study Email that we would like you to use as the username.
+If you do not use this email then password recovery options will be limited which prevents the personal data you have tracked and the data you have shared on the Community forum from being available if you lose your password.

 Storage location: Firebase authentication